 Any excess inclusions with respect to a Residual Certificate are subject to certain special tax rules.
 With respect to a Residual Owner, the excess inclusion for any calendar quarter is defined as the excess (if any) of the daily portions of taxable income over the sum of the "daily accruals" for each day during the quarter that the Residual Certificate was held by the Residual Owner.
 (The determination of daily accruals is discussed below.)
-Treasury has the authority to issue regulations that would treat all taxable income of a REMIC as excess inclusions if the Residual Certificate does not have "significant value."
-Treasury has not yet exercised this authority, but may do so in the future.
+The Treasury Department has the authority to issue regulations that would treat all taxable income of a REMIC as excess inclusions if the Residual Certificate does not have "significant value."
+The Treasury Department has not yet exercised this authority, but may do so in the future.

 Any excess inclusions cannot be offset by losses from other activities.
 For Residual Owners that are subject to tax only on unrelated business taxable income (as described in section 511 of the Code), an excess inclusion of the Residual Owner is treated as unrelated business taxable income.
 With respect to variable contracts (within the meaning of section 817 of the Code), a life insurance company cannot adjust its reserve to the extent of any excess inclusion, except as provided in regulations.
 If a Residual Owner is a member of an affiliated group filing a consolidated income tax return, the taxable income of the affiliated group cannot be less than the sum of the excess inclusions attributable to all residual interests held by members of the affiliated group.
-For purposes of the alternative minimum tax, taxable income for purposes of section 55(b)(2) is determined without regard to the rule that taxable income cannot be less than excess inclusions, and excess inclusions are disregarded in computing the alternative tax net operating loss deduction.
+For purposes of the alternative minimum tax, taxable income for purposes of section 55(b)(2) is determined without regard to the rule that taxable income cannot be less than excess inclusions, the alternative minimum taxable income cannot be less than excess inclusions.
 For a discussion of the effect of excess inclusions on certain foreign investors that own Residual Certificates, see "-Foreign Investors-Residual Certificates."